 Held annually on the first weekend of July, the scenic race along the beach caters for those who prefer a short race (10KM) as well as half- and full marathons.
 This is a winter race, but sunny Gold Coast ensures you will get a good, sweaty workout.
 Do pack along a jacket that can be discarded along the route, and don’t forget your sunblock and sunglasses.

-What runners like: “It was amazing seeing the locals come out to support us as we ran though their neighbourhoods.
+What runners like: “It was amazing seeing the locals come out to support us as we ran through their neighbourhoods.
 Post-race, nothing felt better than a dip in the ocean, which felt like an ice bath as it’s winter!”
 Evelyn Ang Loo, creative consultant.

 2. Rock ‘n Roll Lisbon